xindiding/eta-automation-po-to-so/README.md

 1. Retrieve open Purchase Orders and Sales Orders
 2. Apply matching rules (SKU, creation date, availability)
 3. Allocate ETA from PO to SO
-4. Update SO notes and status
+4. Update SO line notes and top-level ETA (when eligible)
 5. Log changes and exceptions for auditing

 ---